waleedShak/recipe-analysis/README.md

   frameborder="0"
 ></iframe>

-Calculated the observed K-S statistic then ran a permutation test to generate the figure below:
+Calculated the observed K-S statistic then ran a permutation test with a 1000 sims to generate the figure below:
 <iframe
   src="assets/sugar_hypo.html"
   width="800"